openeemeter/caltrack/docs/monthly/aggregation.md

 While a detailed treatment of how to calculate each of these quantities is included below, the main formulations are below:

-1. Calculate the site-level Mean Squared Error (MSE) as an unbias estimator of the variance of the model errors, $s^2$ :
+1. Calculate the site-level Mean Squared Error (MSE) as an unbiased estimator of the variance of the model errors, \(s^2\) :

 $$s^2 = \sum{\frac{\hat{u}_i^2}{N−k}}$$